Keeping Your Company Flu-Free

 Per the CDC, people with flu are most contagious in the first 3-4 days after their illness begins, although some people may infect others with the flu before ever having any symptoms.
 Play it safe and follow good hygiene practices year-round.

-1. Maintain a healthy supply of tissues, soap and hand sanitizer at work.
-(See tip #2.)
+3. Maintain a healthy supply of tissues, soap and hand sanitizer at work.

-For more information on how to keep your workplace healthy this flu season, please contact our HR experts at HR@stratus.hr.
+For more information on how to keep your workplace healthy this flu season, please contact your certified HR experts.
+Not a current Stratus HR client?
+Book a free consultation and our team will contact you shortly.

 Similar posts